brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 We just touched the surface of the capabilities of DeepSpeed.
 Other components of DeepSpeed that should be taken into account are:
 - [Model Checkpointing](https://deepspeed.readthedocs.io/en/latest/model-checkpointing.html), applied on large runs that are prune to failures or interrupts.
 - [Mixture of Experts](https://www.deepspeed.ai/tutorials/mixture-of-experts/)  for sparsity during inference.
 See the [API here](https://deepspeed.readthedocs.io/en/latest/moe.html).
-- [Pipeline Parallelism](https://www.deepspeed.ai/tutorials/pipeline/) for a simpler layer-level implementation of parallelism, without ZeRO.
 - [Using pre-trained models for inference](https://www.deepspeed.ai/tutorials/inference-tutorial/) for integrating Hugging Face models into DeepSpeed.
 - [Activation checkpointing](https://deepspeed.readthedocs.io/en/latest/activation-checkpointing.html) helps overcoming high memory requirements from storing activations.
 - [ZeRO API documentation](https://deepspeed.readthedocs.io/en/latest/zero3.html) for the full list of config options for the `zero_optimization`.

 And many others covered by the [tutorial page](https://www.deepspeed.ai/tutorials/) and the examples at [DeepSpeedExamples](https://github.com/microsoft/DeepSpeedExamples/).

 All done!
-If you want to download the files in this post and run it on your own, see:
-- <a href="/assets/GPT-lite-DeepSpeed/gptlite_deepspeed.py">gptlite_deepspeed.py</a> for the main python code;
-- <a href="/assets/GPT-lite-DeepSpeed/gptlite.py">gptlite.py</a> for the GPTlite model (model only, no run/valid loop);
-- <a href="/assets/GPT-lite-DeepSpeed/gptlite_config_ds.json">gptlite_config_ds.json</a> for the DeepSpeed config file for ZeRO stage 3 with mixed precision and CPU offloading; and
-- <a href="/assets/GPT-lite-DeepSpeed/run.sh">run.sh</a> for the command line script to launch the execution.
+If you want to download the files in this post and run it on your own, see <a href="/assets/GPT-lite-DeepSpeed/gptlite_deepspeed.py">gptlite_deepspeed.py</a> for the main python code, <a href="/assets/GPT-lite-DeepSpeed/gptlite.py">gptlite.py</a> for the GPTlite model, <a href="/assets/GPT-lite-DeepSpeed/gptlite_config_ds.json">gptlite_config_ds.json</a> for the DeepSpeed config file, and <a href="/assets/GPT-lite-DeepSpeed/run.sh">run.sh</a> for the command line script to launch the execution.